 It’s a familiar scene from every police procedural: In one brightly lit room, a perp is being questioned.
 In an adjacent room, officers watch the proceedings in near darkness, downing cup after cup of coffee.
 Between the rooms is a two-way mirror, which allows the officers to watch the suspect’s questioning without being seen.
 But how is that even possible?

-Traditional mirrors are created using a process called silvering, in which a coating of a reflective material (such as silver, tin or nickel) is applied to the back of a pane of glass.
-After a layer of copper is added to prevent oxidation of the metal, a layer of paint is applied.
-It serves two purposes: to protect the reflective coating, and to ensure that all light is reflected forward to the person standing in front of the mirror—which means that it’s impossible to look through a regular mirror.
+Traditional mirrors are created using a process called “silvering,” in which a coating of tin and then a reflective material (such as silver or aluminum) are applied to the back of a pane of glass.
+Next comes a layer of copper and two coatings of paint, which protect the reflective coating and also ensures that all of the light is reflected back at the person looking in the mirror.
+This makes it impossible to look through a regular mirror.

 The trick of the two-way mirror is accomplished through manufacturing and lighting.
-To make this type of mirror (which are also sometimes referred to as one-way mirrors), a thin layer of metal—usually aluminum—is applied to the front of a pane of glass.
+To make this type of mirror (which are also sometimes referred to as one-way mirrors), a thin layer of metal is applied to the front of a pane of glass.
 The layer is so thin that only half of the light that hits it is reflected back; the rest goes through the pane.

 Let There Be Light